y82/nginx-wiki/source/modules/audio_track.rst

       ';
   }

-Every request for ``.aac`` extensions will invoke audio extract module:
+Every request for ``.aac`` extensions will invoke the audio track module:

 .. code-block:: nginx